TTTT101/Travelling-Salesman-Problem--TSP-with-Manhattan-and-Chebyshev/README.md

 I am going to use pandas, numpy and matplotlib.pyplot for this example.
 Here is step by step how we implement the logic.

-	1. Distance Calculation:
+1. Distance Calculation
-	•	Two distance matrices are created.
+   Two distance matrices are created.
 These matrices represent the cost of traveling between nodes using the respective metrics:
-	•	l1_distances for Manhattan (L1 norm).
+   - l1_distances for Manhattan (L1 norm).
-	•	lmax_distances for Chebyshev (L∞ norm).
+   - max_distances for Chebyshev (L∞ norm).

 2. Heuristic Methods:
-	•	Nearest Neighbor (NN):
-	•	Selects the nearest unvisited node at each step.
-	•	Used with both Manhattan and Chebyshev metrics.
+   - Nearest Neighbor (NN): Selects the nearest unvisited node at each step for both Manhattan and Chebyshev metrics.
-	•	Cheapest Insertion (CI):
-	•	Inserts nodes into an existing tour at the position that minimizes the increase in total cost.
-	•	Applied using both Manhattan and Chebyshev metrics.
+   - Cheapest Insertion (CI): Inserts nodes into an existing tour at the position that minimizes the increase in total cost and used for both Manhattan and Chebyshev metrics.

 3. Tour Cost Calculation:
-	•	get_tour_cost calculates the total cost of a tour based on the chosen metric (Manhattan or Chebyshev).
+   get_tour_cost calculates the total cost of a tour based on the chosen metric (Manhattan or Chebyshev).

 4. Improvement Method using 2-opt improvement:
-	•	A local search heuristic that attempts to optimize the current tour by swapping edges to reduce the tour length.
+   Implemented for tours generated using both metrics and heuristics (NN and CI) by using a local search heuristic that attempts to optimize the current tour by swapping edges to reduce the tour length.
-	•	Implemented for tours generated using both metrics and heuristics (NN and CI).

 5. Output:
-	•	The total cost of the tour for the Nearest Neighbor and Cheapest Insertion heuristics using both Manhattan and Chebyshev metrics.
+   - The total cost of the tour for the Nearest Neighbor and Cheapest Insertion heuristics using both Manhattan and Chebyshev metrics.
-	•	Improved tours using the 2-opt heuristic for all combinations of metrics and initial heuristics.
+   - Improved tours using the 2-opt heuristic for all combinations of metrics and initial heuristics.

 ## Result